SamuelTulach/VirusTotalUploader/README.md

 **Setup**
 1. Download and install "Build Tools for Visual Studio" from https://visualstudio.microsoft.com/downloads/ (scroll down, it's under "All downloads")
 2. Run Visual Studio Installer.
 Under the "Individual components" tab check ".NET Framework 4.6.1 targeting pack"
-    * On the right, under "Installation details" it should show "MSBuild Tools" and "Individual components" with both of the previously selected components listed.
+    * On the right, under "Installation details" it should show "MSBuild Tools" and "Individual components" with "C# and Visual Basic Roslyn compilers" and ".NET Framework 4.6.1 targeting pack" listed.
 3. Click the install button
     * You should see "MSBuild.exe" in a path similar to `C:\Program Files (x86)\Microsoft Visual Studio\2019\BuildTools\MSBuild\Current\Bin`
 4. Download NuGet from https://www.nuget.org/downloads